mienaikoe/ziyu/Chapters/4-4-Chapter26.md

 I ran to approach her, aware of my dependence on her guidance.
 She looked at me as if she was surprised and slowed her pace, expressionless, but perhaps a I struck one of her hearts.
 I barely saw her face before the lantern fizzled out and we were stuck in the muddy twilight, unable to see where the path ended and where it began.

 "I am not wasting my life because of a damn lantern," she said, setting it down harshly.
-I could tell she wanted to toss it down the hill, but she settled for staring at it in angry deliberation on what to do.
-My own deliberations were fixated on a few glowing glass ampules in my satchel.
-I wasn't sure if this was the best use for them.
+I could tell she wanted to toss it down the mountain, but she settled for staring at it in angry deliberation.
+My own deliberations were fixated on a few glass ampules and a syringe in a small writers bag in my satchel.
+I wasn't sure if this was the best use for them or what Pomri would think, but somehow I found the bag in my hands anyway holding them out for Pomri to feel for.

+"What is this?"

+"Kanosin."

+"Oi put that away!
+What would you bring something like that out here for?"

+"It can light the way."

+"What are you on about now?"

+She watched patiently as I pulled an ampule and neatly injected it into the hydroderm on my left shin.
+From the point of the syringe the kanosin glowed and permeated the vasculature, filling every water capillary in my entire lower leg with a bright flow tattoo.
+I fetched another ampule and did the same to my other leg.
+By the time I finished the entire ground around us was pale blue and I could see Pomri's face in the illumination, wide-eyed and unbelieving.

+"W...
+What is this?"

+"My people live in darkness.
+We had to find some way to see light."

+"So you used the same narcotic you use to treat injuries?"

+"Kanosin has many uses."

+Pomri was confused and apprehensive.
+She'd only known it as an addictive narcotic, a substance used by lowbrow peddlers and clandestine organizations to coerce the desparate to do their bidding.
+She was even convinced that Holragi had used it to enslave entire tribes of the desert to work on the spacerail, but few had ever left the project to confirm it.
+But today, she had seen physicians using it as a life-saving drug, she saw a kaln inject it into hae skin without ill-effects, and it made her worried.

+"What is Kanosin?" she asked me; almost demanding an answer.

+I hesitated, remembering my mother's direction.
+But I felt that I could trust her.

+"It's a chemical harvested from kelp in the volcanic ocean."

+"Yes but... what does it do?
+How does it actually work?"

+"It..."

+"Speak!"

+"It reverses death."

+"You're saying that this substance literally makes you immortal, and you just use it as a flow tattoo?"

+"How else would we get up the mountain?"

+"Fuck the mountain; we should be giving this to everyone on Pangum!
+This could be how we survive the obscura!"

+My face went cold.
+I sinched my satchel and stood up, walking ahead of her.

+"Wait!
+Linyu, where are you going?"

+"To the observatory," I said harshly.

+"Let's go back to Ulukoma."